 Summer squash is one of my favorite summer side dishes.
-Full of flavor and easy to make with simple ingredients.
+Loaded with savory flavor.
+Easy to make with simple ingredients.

-I like to cut the squash in thick and thin slices because it adds a pleasant texture (not mushy) and makes a nice presentation.
+I like to cut the squash in thick and thin slices.
+This combo makes a good texture (not mushy) and a pleasant presentation.

 Enjoy the recipe!